 The skin on your face is very thin, whereas the skin on the parts of the body most likely to get body acne, like the chest, back, and shoulders, is relatively thick.
 Because of this, your face wash that’s super effective in treating your facial acne may not work very well for your body acne.
 It may not be strong enough to get through all the skin layers, so the acne may persist.
 Body acne also has different contributing factors than facial acne does.
 Your face is often more exposed to irritants than your body, and the skin there is thinner, so it’s more greatly affected by those irritants, but your body experiences completely different irritants that can also cause acne.
 Certain fabrics or laundry detergents, tight sports uniforms or bras, and typical body wash can all irritate your skin and contribute to acne.

 Because of these differences, you really need a separate soap for body acne, rather than using your face wash on your body as well.
-We recommend our Body Wash, which contains 0.5% salicylic acid, which wouldn’t be strong enough on its own, so it also includes witch hazel, peppermint oil, and tea tree oil, in small concentrations.
+We recommend our Body Wash, which contains 0.5% salicylic acid, which wouldn’t be strong enough on its own, so it also includes witch hazel (learn more about witch hazel here), peppermint oil, and tea tree oil, in small concentrations.
 Combined, these ingredients are powerful enough to treat acne on tougher skin, but gentle enough not to cause further irritation.

 Overall Rating: 9/10